 Our Dental Helpline, staffed by fully trained oral health experts and dental nurses, gives free and impartial dental advice.
 We can help you on subjects such as current UK legislation and regulations, NHS and private dental charges.

-Because many white fillings are classed as a ‘cosmetic' treatment, you can only have them done privately.
-So costs can vary quite a lot from dentist to dentist.
-Costs usually depend on the size and type of white filling used, and the time it takes to carry out the treatment.
-Costs may also vary from region to region, but your dentist will be able to give you an idea of the cost before you agree to treatment.
+Costs can vary quite a lot from dentist to dentist.
+They usually depend on the size and type of white filling used and the time it takes to complete the treatment.
+Costs may also vary from region to region, but your dental team will be able to give you an idea of the cost before you agree to treatment.

-White fillings have always been considered less long lasting than silver amalgam fillings.
-But there are now new materials that are almost as good as silver amalgam, and these are proving to be very successful.
-How long a white filling lasts can depend a lot on where it is in your mouth and how heavily your teeth come together when you bite.
-Your dentist can tell you about how long your fillings should last.
+White fillings have always been considered less long-lasting than silver amalgam fillings.
+But there are now new materials available that are comparable to silver amalgam, and these are proving to be very successful.
+The life expectancy of a white filling can depend greatly on where it is in your mouth and how heavily your teeth come together when you bite.
+Your dental team can advise you on how long your fillings should last.

-It can vary, but they are mainly made of glass particles, synthetic resin and a setting ingredient.
-Your dentist should be able to give you more information about the material they use.
-Here are some of the choices.
+This can vary, but they are mainly made of glass particles, synthetic resin and a setting ingredient.
+Your dental team should be able to give you more information about the particular material they use.

 Most dental practices offer white fillings as a normal part of the treatment they give you.

-There are alternatives such as crowns and inlays although they can cost a lot more.
+As we have already said, there are alternatives such as crowns and inlays, although they can cost a lot more.
 Veneers can be used on front teeth instead of crowns or fillings.
-For more information, see our ‘Tell me about' leaflets on crowns and veneers.

 If you need free and impartial dental advice please do not hesitate to contact our Dental Helpline or call 01788 539780 (local rate call in the UK).